-Without numerical simulations of fluid flow it is very difficult to imagine how:
+Without numerical simulations of fluid flow, it is very difficult to imagine how:

-• meteorologists can forecast the weather and warn of natural disasters;
+• Meteorologists can forecast the weather and warn of natural disasters;

-• vehicle designers improve the aerodynamic characteristics;
+• Vehicle designers can improve aerodynamic characteristics;

-• architects can design energy saving and safe living environments;
+• Architects can design energy-saving and safe-living environments;

-• oil and gas engineers can design and maintain optimal pipes networks;
+• Oil and gas engineers can design and maintain optimal pipes networks;

-• doctors can prevent and cure arterial diseases by computational hemodynamic.
+• Doctors can prevent and cure arterial diseases by computational hemodynamic.

-Performing Sophisticated CFD Simulations with SimScale
+CFD Analysis Performing Sophisticated CFD Simulations with SimScale

-• Steady-state applications and transient solvers set up;
+• Steady-state applications and transient solvers setup;

 • Mass transport within fluid flows;